Melvin Ejim: National team career

 In June 2012, Ejim played for the Nigerian national team on their tour of China.
 In July 2013, he played for the Canadian national team at the World University Games, where he averaged eight points and four rebounds per game.
 In July 2015, he was named on the Canadian national team roster for the Pan American Games.
 He also played at the Tuto Marchand Cup and FIBA Americas Championship in 2015.
 In 2016, he represented Canada at the FIBA World Olympic Qualifying Tournament.

 On May 24, 2022, Ejim agreed to a three-year commitment to play with the Canadian senior men's national team.
+He was named to Canada's roster for the 2024 Summer Olympics in Paris.

-Personal
+Personal life

-Ejim is the son of Nigerian native, Elizabeth Omoghan.
-He is a member of the Phi Kappa Phi academic honors society.
+Ejim is the son of Elizabeth Omoghan.
+His brothers Ryan, Kenny and Deon as well as his sister Yvonne all played basketball professionally.
+He was a member of the Phi Kappa Phi academic honours society.